 GenGIS (pronounced 'Genghis' like Genghis Khan) is a bioinformatics application that allows users to combine digital map data with information about biological sequences collected from the environment.
 GenGIS provides a 3D graphical interface in which the user can navigate and explore the data, as well as a Python interface that allows easy scripting of statistical analyses using the Rpy libraries.

-GenGIS 2.2.0 Prerelease has been released!
-See below for details.
+GenGIS 2.3.0 has been released!
+See What's New for details.

 - Download GenGIS (Windows / Mac)